superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ## A real-world-ready semantic search application

 And that's it!
-Our tutorial demonstrates how you can rapidly construct a low cost, intuitive, ready-to-deploy, in-browser vector embedding generator you can apply to real-world tasks.
+Our low cost, intuitive, ready-to-deploy, in-browser vector embedding generator and visualizer is ready for you to deploy on real-world tasks.

-By using a pre-trained embedding generator, configured with Typescript, we were able to - in short order - set up a functioning, seamlessly in-browser, semantic search app without any cloud models, expensive hardware, or specialized engineering knowledge.
+This tutorial walked us through just one example of the kind of AI apps any developer can build, using pre-trained models configured with TypeScript, and without any cloud models, expensive hardware, or specialized engineering knowledge.

 ## Contributors